freegazaorg/freegazaorg.github.io/_posts/2018-07-21-Honoring-Our-Fallen-Members-Vittorio-Arrigoni.md

 published: true
 layout: post
 ---
 **It's appropriate to post this beautifully-written tribute to Vik on the day the current flotilla leaves for Gaza.
-In his memory, Free Gaza wishes then a safe journey.
+In his memory, Free Gaza wishes them a safe journey.
 As he always said, 'Stay Human."**